jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 # Update log
 **2019/11/18**

-Update to Majove 10.14.x, The configuration and files for High Serria are moved to directory High-Serria-10.13.6**.
+Update to Mojave 10.14.x, The configuration and files for High Serria are moved to directory High-Serria-10.13.6**.

 Remove Nvidia Webdrive, replace Nvidia card by AMD card (RX 480,580,470,570,VEGA56, VEGA64, etc.).